Omonayeg/test-t3/README.md

 #  Features

 - Aunthentication: users can Login
-- Drag and drop: users can day and drop images in the gallery.
+- Drag and drop: users can drag  and drop images in the gallery.

 <hr/>

 #  Technology

-Moviebox is built using the following technologies:
+My Gallery App is built using the following technologies:

 - ReactJS
 - React-Router Private Routes (For Authentication )